How Travel Changed My Life

 As traces of human civilization slowly vanished below, the thought that millions of people on Earth are continually living their lives while I’m hanging several thousand miles above sea level and experiencing a personal bliss of which they are oblivious of, equally horrified and captivated me.
 The possibility that life in my physical body could end abruptly, with a random bird accidentally flying into the jet engine or one fatal pilot error, sent all of my survival instincts on overdrive.
 But I was experiencing an epiphany.

 I wasn’t the same anymore after that.
 I wasn’t the same person who stepped in as the one who got out of that plane.
 Something changed in me.
-Subsequently, my days doesn’t seem as bleak even though the bills still has to be paid.
+Subsequently, my days don’t seem as bleak even though the bills still have to be paid.
 A weight has been lifted.
 Problems still existed but now I see silver linings; challenges became opportunities to exhibit strengths, and even failed relationships had a bigger purpose down the road; like the gift of a plane ticket.

 I’ve known this kind of joy before.
 It felt familiar.
-It’s the same happiness brought to life by nostalgic memories as a child with my family on our annual summer long trips going up to the mountains; falling asleep halfway towards our destination and then waking up to wonderful views of curving roads and hillside waterfalls while the cool mountain air caresses my face.
-It’s the same sensation I get when I feel the gentle waves of the cerulean sea lapping at my feet while parts of my human body is laying still on the sand and I can smell the scent of the salty ocean on my brown skin.
+It’s the same happiness brought to life by nostalgic memories as a child with my family on our annual summer-long trips going up to the mountains; falling asleep halfway towards our destination and then waking up to wonderful views of curving roads and hillside waterfalls while the cool mountain air caresses my face.
+It’s the same sensation I get when I feel the gentle waves of the cerulean sea lapping at my feet while parts of my human body are laying still on the sand and I can smell the scent of the salty ocean on my brown skin.
 It’s the sense of awe that I have when I step into a city or town for the first time and nobody knows who I am and the things that I see are all different because I’m in a place that I’ve never seen before.

 I had a rebirth.
 Traveling takes me away from the worldly and yet brings me closer to the world while taking me back to myself, and constant travel had caused this in a joyful loop.
 Travel taught me about gratitude, even of the smallest things.
 Travel gives me purpose and an ever-evolving perspective of life and other cultures.
 And I had to honor it.